Is Your Teen Worried About Leaving Their Dog Behind When They Go to College?

 5 Ways to Stay Close as Your Family Grows Apart

-Journalist Laurie Yarnell was one of the first “mommy bloggers”—she created the popular humorous blog, “Embedded in the ‘Burbs” (“A peek over one mom’s cyber picket fence”) for NBC’s iVillage.com back when few people knew what a blog even was.
+Journalist Laurie Yarnell was of the first "mommy bloggers"—she created the popular humorous blog, “Embedded in the ‘Burbs” (“A peek over one mom’s cyber picket fence”) for NBC’s iVillage.com back when few people knew what a blog even was.
 She was also a longterm Features Editor for Westchester Magazine.
 With occasional laundry visits from her daughter and son, Laurie lives in a mostly empty nest in Rye, NY with her husband, two Labs, and various fragile saltwater fish.
 She writes frequently about her family, friends, neighbors, and assorted acquaintances.
 Amazingly enough, some of them still speak to her.

 Don't miss out!